whowell1/whowell1github.io/content/en/blog/mshta_lumma.md

 **Detection**

-A strong detection signal is when mshta.exe spawns a child process such as PowerShell or cmd.exe, especially when the PowerShell command line is unusually long or obfuscated.
-These are high-fidelity indicators of potentially malicious behavior.
+Another potential detection opportunity would be to check when mshta.exe spawns a child process such as PowerShell or cmd.exe, especially when the PowerShell command line is unusually long or obfuscated.
+These are indicators of potentially malicious behavior.

 **Remediation**